Digging the Pit Of Success for TPC-DS

 A fun specific one there was namespace referencing for CTEs.
 Trilogy supports nested access - order.customer.first_name and namespacing a CTE, producing cte.order.customer.first_name.
 For non transformed columns, agents would default to cte.first_name instead of the full path.
 When told to do the full path, they'd say "that's too much work" and try a different path.
 So we allowed resolution of cte.first_name when it was unambigious.

-This turned out to be a lot nicer to write, so thanks, agents.
+This turned out to be a lot nicer to write - so long and thanks for the laziness, Claude.